diffusiondata/diffusion-kafka-connect/README.md

 ### Pre-Running Steps

-1. Set up an instance of [Diffusion](https://www.pushtechnology.com/developers/release/latest/) or [Diffusion Cloud](https://www.pushtechnology.com/developers/cloud/latest/) that will be accessible from the machine on which you are running Kafka.
+1. Set up an instance of [Diffusion](https://www.diffusiondata.com/developers/release/latest/) or [Diffusion Cloud](https://www.diffusiondata.com/developers/cloud/latest/) that should be accessible from the machine on which you are running Kafka.

 2. Ensure that your instance of Diffusion can authenticate the principal/password pair that this connector will be configured with.
 If you intend to run the sink connector,